hnryjmes/100-days-of-code/README.md

 1. DAY 28.
 Starting the weekend challenge.
 Who knew rock paper scissors would make such a good web development kata?
 Really gets you to think about separation of concerns, where to handle business logic etc. #100DaysOfCode

+1. DAY 29.
+Tests passing on my rock paper scissors weekend challenge project.
+Time to work on the multiplayer feature! #100DaysOfCode

 1.